IRC: Abuse prevention

 If two clients with the same nickname join from different sides of a netsplit ("nick collision"), the first server to see this collision will force both clients to change their nick to their UID, thus saving both clients from being disconnected.
 On IRCnet, the nickname will also be locked for some time (ND) to prevent both clients from changing back to the original nickname, thus colliding again.

 Clients

 Client software

 Client software exists for various operating systems or software packages, as well as web-based or inside games.
 Many different clients are available for the various operating systems, including Windows, Unix and Linux, macOS and mobile operating systems (such as iOS and Android).
 On Windows, mIRC is one of the most popular clients.
+Some Linux distributions come with an IRC client preinstalled, such as Linux Mint which comes with HexChat preinstalled.

 Some programs which are extensible through plug-ins also serve as platforms for IRC clients.
 For instance, a client called ERC, written entirely in Emacs Lisp, is included in v.22.3 of Emacs.
 Therefore, any platform that can run Emacs can run ERC.

+A number of web browsers have built-in IRC clients, such as: